sujatasaha731/diwali-sales-analysis/README.md

 - zone
 - occupation

-## 🔍 Analysis Performed
+## 🔍Sales Analysis Performed
+- Gender Analysis
+- age group analysis
+- maritial analysis
+- occupation analysis
+-
+-

+## 📊 Key Insights
 -  The most sellers are female
 -  most of the buyers are of age group between 26-35 yrs femaleS
 -  most of the buyers are married women
 -  most of the are working in IT, Healthcare and Aviation
 -

-## 📊 Key Insights
-- Certain products sell much more during Diwali
-- Revenue peaks on specific festival days
-- Helps shop owners plan stock for future festivals
+-

 ## ✅ Conclusion
 This analysis helps shop owners make better decisions,